 - Avoid drinking tap water and only drink purified or bottled water when traveling in Guatemala.

 - Outside of Antigua and Panajachel, many people speak only Spanish or one of the Mayan languages.
-So bring a dictionary, hire a guide or use a translation app.
+So bring a dictionary, hire a guide, take some Spanish lessons or use a translation app.

 - Be sure to try traditional Guatemalan food.
 The national dish is pepian, a chicken stew in a sauce of ground pumpkin seeds, sesame seeds and local spices often served with rice.
 Other famous Guatemalan dishes include jocon, kak-ik, pulique and suban-ik.
 Don’t miss trying tamales, and chiles rellenos.